alukosdev/ccsp/concepts/risk/risk-management.md

 ## Risk Assessment

 Risk assessment is the process used to identify, estimate, and prioritize information security risks.
-It is the process of determining risks that could potentially prevent the program, enterprise, or investment from achieving its objectives.
-It includes documenting and communicating the concern.

 Risks must be communicated in a way that is clear and easy to understand.
 It may also be important to communicate risk information outside the organization.
 To be successful in this, the organization must agree to a set of risk-management metrics.